Theodor Hoffmann (admiral): Military career

-In 1952, Hoffmann became a sailor in the Sea Police (Seepolizei), which would later become the East German People's Navy (Volksmarine).
+In 1952, Hoffmann became a sailor in the Main Administration Sea PoliceSea Police (Seepolizei), which would later become the East German People's Navy (Volksmarine).
 He attended the Officers School of the People's Police at Stralsund and joined the Socialist Unity Party of Germany in 1956.
 From 1960 to 1963, he attended the Soviet Naval War Academy in Leningrad and earned a diploma in military science, which he subsequently used to hold various senior positions in the 6th Fleet of the People's Navy.
 From 1971 to 1974, he was chief of the 6th Fleet with the rank of frigate captain.
 He later became deputy chief of staff for operational work in the People's Navy command.
 In 1985, he was appointed deputy chief of the People's Navy and chief of staff.
-In 1987, was appointed chief of the People's Navy (who is also Deputy Minister of National Defense) in the rank of vice admiral (two stars).
+In 1987, was appointed Chef der Volksmarine (Chief of the People's Navy) and Deputy Minister of National Defense in the rank of vice admiral (two stars).

 He was promoted to admiral (three stars) and replaced Heinz Kessler as the Minister for National Defence and head of the National People's Army, serving from 18 November 1989 to 23 April 1990.
 After his initial selection, Hoffmann was told by the outgoing Defence Minister (Army General Heinz Keßler) that he would be promoted to Generaloberst (colonel-general) in the army; Hoffmann refused to switch services, however, and obtained approval from Egon Krenz (Erich Honecker’s successor) to remain a naval admiral.
 After the free 1990 elections, he was succeeded in the ministry by CDU politician Rainer Eppelmann (now called Minister for Disarmament and Defense), but remained commander of the National People's Army until its disbandment and incorporation into the Bundeswehr.

-In 1993, Hoffmann published his reminiscences of last days of the National People's Army, Das letzte Kommando; Ein Minister erinnert sich.
-In 1995 he published his autobiography Kommando Ostsee; Vom Matrosen zum Admiral.
+In 1993, Hoffmann published his reminiscences of last days of the National People's Army, Das letzte Kommando; Ein Minister erinnert sich (The Last Command: A Minister Remembers).
+In 1995 he published his autobiography Kommando Ostsee; Vom Matrosen zum Admiral (Baltic Sea Command: From Sailor to Admiral).